 The community engagement activities anticipated in this phase include:

-The City conducted a public life study to observe real patterns of activity and understand how people access and navigate the park’s pathway network.
-This study provided data on how busy different areas are and inform improvements to pathways, entrances and overall movement within the park.
+The City conducted a public life study to observe real patterns of activity and understand how people use the park’s pathway network.
+The study documented activity on both weekdays and weekends, providing observations on how busy different areas are and offering insights into improvements for pathways, entrances, and overall movement within the park.
+The final report is available through this website and includes study team reflections to inform draft recommendations on access and circulation.

 On September 18, the project team presented to the City’s Parks and Recreation Community Disability Steering Committee to receive feedback on how to make the Trinity Bellwoods Park Access and Circulation Study more fair, equitable and accessible.
 Its members represent a range of disabilities, either through lived experience or through leadership and advocacy within the disability community, along with diverse cultural and racial identities.